Recreational Therapy Internship (Minnesota)

 Fax: (312) 263-7462

-The site for this internship is Saint Marys Hospital, part of Mayo Clinic in Rochester.
+The site for this internship is Mayo Clinic Hospital, Saint Marys Campus.
 You will train primarily on the rehabilitation unit, except when you are assisting patients with community-based educational opportunities and activities.

-The Mayo Clinic campus in Rochester comprises an extensive outpatient complex, two hospitals and research and education facilities.
+The Mayo Clinic campus in Rochester comprises an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and research and education facilities.
 It is among the largest, most advanced medical centers in the world.

 Graduation and Certification